Skip to content ↓

 Control a hammer and nail safely.

-With support, children use other woodwork tools safely and with increasing confidence.
+With support children use tools safely and with increasing confidence.
 They talk about what they are doing.

 Why?